Jane Taylor (poet): Literary career

 The collection Original Poems for Infant Minds by several young persons was solicited by the publisher Darton and Harvey and published anonymously.
 The main contributors were Ann Taylor, Jane Taylor, and Adelaide O'Keeffe, but Bernard Barton and various other members of the Taylor family contributed to it as well.
 As Donelle Ruwe writes in her study of its genesis and reception history, it was issued as a single-volume work in 1804.
 When it proved successful, further poems were solicited for an additional volume, which was published in 1805.
 Over time, the collection became associated with the Taylor family.
 Although O'Keeffe wrote to the publisher requesting a greater percentage of the collection's proceeds, Darton and Harvey deferred to the Taylor family regarding all editorial decisions.
 For their part, the Taylor family was openly hostile to O'Keeffe and dismissive of her background in writing for the stage.
 (O'Keeffe's father was the popular Irish playwright John O'Keeffe.)

 After the success of Original Poems for Infant Minds, Ann and Jane Taylor published the poetry collections Rhymes for the Nursery in 1806 and Hymns for Infant Minds in 1810.
 In the two volumes of Original Poems for Infant Minds, the Taylor sisters, O'Keeffe, and the other contributors were identified as authors for each poem by initial or other identifying markers.
 In Rhymes for the Nursery (1806), Ann and Jane Taylor were not identified as the collection's authors or individual poems.
-The most famous piece in the 1806 collection is "The Star", commonly known today as "Twinkle, Twinkle, Little Star", which was set to a French tune.
+The most famous piece in the 1806 collection is "The Star", commonly known today as "Twinkle, Twinkle, Little Star", which was set to a French tune which was also set to variations by Mozart.

 Christina Duff Stewart identifies authorship in Rhymes for the Nursery based on a copy belonging to Canon Isaac Taylor, who noted the pieces by Ann and Jane Taylor.
 Canon Isaac was Taylor's nephew, a son of her brother Isaac Taylor of Stanford Rivers.
 Stewart also confirms attributions of Original Poems based on the publisher's records.

 Jane Taylor also wrote the popular moral verse, The Violet, which begins: